(pronounced loo-nə-sə) or Lúnasa (in Modern Irish/Gaelic)

 ||Dried Wheat Stalks tried into a center piece or made into a luminary

 Dried Herb and Flower Wreaths

 Dry corn stalks

-Baskets of fresh harvested fruits and vegetables
+Baskets of freshly harvested fruits and vegetables

 ||All seasonal fruits and vegetables ripening at this time…

 ||Primarily Reds, Golds, Greens, Browns, Oranges… all colors would be suitable since this is a colorful time of year.
 Many colorful flowers are still blooming.

 Spell work and an Offering to the Animals